neo4j/graphql/docs/rfcs/rfc-004-undirected-relationship-queries.md

 ## Problem

-Currently, all queries with relations are translated as directed relationships:
+Currently, all queries with relationships are translated with direction:

 ```cypher
 MATCH(u:User)-[:ASSOCIATES_WITH]->(a:User)
 ```

-However, we don't have a away for users to specify an undirected relationship in a query:
+However, we don't have a way for users to specify an undirected relationship in a query:

 ```cypher
 MATCH(u:User)-[:ASSOCIATES_WITH]-(a:User)